portworx/px-docs/cloud/aws/ecs.md

 Create a ECS tasks definition directly via the ECS console (GUI) and using PX volume.

-  1. Ssh into one of the EC2 instance and create a new PX volume using Docker CLI.
+  1. ssh into one of the EC2 instance and create a new PX volume using Docker CLI.

           $ docker volume create -d pxd --name=demovol --opt size=1 --opt repl=3 --opt shared=true